inanna-malick/akka-streams-example/README.md

 }
 ```

-This fetches a list of subreddit names, then immediately issues requests for the top links for each subreddit.
-After fetching the links, it issues requests for the top comments for each link.
-This pattern of issuing bursts of requests works fine at first, then starts failing with 503: service unavailable errors as rate limiting kicks in.
-Try it for yourself: open up a console and type 'main.Simple.run()' (you'll want to kill the process after seeing the expected stream of 503 errors)
+This example fetches a list of subreddit names, then issues a batch of requests for the top links in each subreddit.
+After fetching the links, it issues requests for the top comments on each link.
+This pattern of issuing bursts of requests works fine at first, then starts failing with 503: service unavailable errors as Reddit's rate limiting kicks in.
+Try it for yourself: open up a console and type 'main.Simple.run()' (you'll want to kill the process after calls start failing with 503 errors)

 Streams
 -------

-What we want is to issue requests at configurable intervals.
+What we want is to issue requests at some regular interval.
 This will stop us from getting blocked for berzerking their servers with thousands of requests in a short amount of time.
-(However you feel about reddit as a community, DDOS'ing them is still rude)

 We're going to do this using akka's new stream library.
-Let's start by describing the transformations our stream will need to perform using Ducts and Duct combinator functions.
+First, we will build our transformation pipeline using Ducts.
 Explain concept of ducts in brief, link to scaladoc.

 We're going to need a Duct[Subreddit, Comment] to turn our starting stream of subreddits into a stream of comments.
 It will issue API calls to get links for each subreddit, comments for each link, etc.